CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 ### Share reasons (3 minutes)

-Go around the group sharing all of your reasons for using the terminal.
+Popcorn around the group sharing reasons for using the terminal.

 ### Consider an example (2 minutes)